 5 signs your fitness is improving

-Now that we’re coming up to 50,000lbs lost through MAN v FAT Football, we’re pretty proud that we’ve helped so many men lose weight and get fitter.
+Now that we’ve lost over up 200,000lbs through MAN v FAT Football, we’re pretty proud that we’ve helped so many men lose weight and get fitter.
 Every day we hear of players who have done stuff they would never have thought possible before joining and losing weight – they run marathons, play 24-hour charity football matches and undertake gruelling fitness challenges.
 It’s extremely inspiring to those of us who are um, how shall we put it…aerobically-challenged.

 Even if you’re not going to be giving Usain Bolt a run for his money yet (fnarr), it’s likely that your fitness levels are improving in little ways you might not even notice.
 So you’re not running marathons – you’re putting the work in and the good results will undeniably follow, and for that you should be proud.
 We asked former British wrestling champion turned personal trainer and all round fitness fanatic Keith McNiven for the tell-tale signs that your fitness levels are improving…

 “One of the best things about consistently working out is that it gives you more energy every single day and it can help you feel fantastic.
 Exercising not only releases endorphins which make you feel on top of the world, but it helps to refresh your energy levels and keep you energised all day.

 You’ll be able to tell that your fitness levels are improving as waking up in the morning becomes easier, you’re no longer desperate for that extra cup of coffee and you find yourself feeling less and less tired throughout the day – especially on days where you’ve managed to fit in a workout.”

 You’re able to do more